backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 > For physics simulation, articulations in the form of hinges and joints as well as collisions shapes of objects in the form of bounding volumes etc. are important.

-### What should an ideal object dataset look like?
+### What should an ideal object dataset look like then?

 - Should contain large variety of objects and intra-class variability.
 - Preferably synthetic as collecting water-tight models of real world objects still remains very challenging.